 Proxying is only available in PC2 Version 9.6 and above.

+Every command script contains an invocation of a program named “Starter”; each script passes a specific set of command-line arguments to Starter.
+Any user-supplied command line arguments to the script are also passed to Starter.

 The PC2 initialization data is contained in a file whose name on the ICPC web site is typically something like “CI532.zip” – “Contest Information for contest number 532”.
 However, both the naming convention for the file, and the exact location of the file on the web site, are outside the scope of (i.e., not controlled by) PC2.